 The brain unwinds along with the body.
 The brain waves start slowing down as brain activity and sensory stimulation decrease.

 The second stage of non-REM sleep is another lighter stage of sleep that occurs as the body starts transitioning to deeper sleep.
-As the National Institute of Neurological Disorders and Stroke note, humans spend most of their time during the sleep cycle in this stage of sleep.
+As the

 In the body, the heart rate and breathing rate slow down even more.
 The muscles relax further, and eye movements stop.
 The body temperature also goes down.